OpenInterpreter/open-interpreter/docs/CONTRIBUTING.md

 ## Running Your Local Fork

-**Note: for anyone testing the new `--local`, `--os`, and `--local --os` modes: When you run `poetry install` you aren't installing the optional dependencies and it'll throw errors.
-To test `--local` mode, run `poetry install -E local`.
-To test `--os` mode, run `poetry install -E os`.
-To test `--local --os` mode, run `poetry install -E local -E os`.
+**Note: for anyone testing the new `--local`, `--os`, and `--local --os` modes: When you run `uv pip install` you aren't installing the optional dependencies and it'll throw errors.
+To test `--local` mode, run `uv pip install ".[local]"`.
+To test `--os` mode, run `uv pip install ".[os]"`.
+To test `--local --os` mode, run `uv pip install ".[local,os]"`.
 You can edit the system messages for these modes in `interpreter/terminal_interface/profiles/defaults`.**

 Once you've forked the code and created a new branch for your work, you can run the fork in CLI mode by following these steps:

-1. CD into the project folder by running `cd open-interpreter`.
-2. Install `poetry` [according to their documentation](https://python-poetry.org/docs/#installing-with-pipx), which will create a virtual environment for development + handle dependencies.
+1. Install `uv` [according to their documentation](https://docs.astral.sh/uv/#highlights), which will create a virtual environment for development + handle dependencies.
-3. Install dependencies by running `poetry install`.
+2. Install python if you don't have it already. `uv python install 3.11.8`
-4. Run the program with `poetry run interpreter`.
-Run tests with `poetry run pytest -s -x`.
+3. Run the program with `uv run interpreter`.
+Run tests with `uv run pytest -s -x -k test_`.

 **Note**: This project uses [`black`](https://black.readthedocs.io/en/stable/index.html) and [`isort`](https://pypi.org/project/isort/) via a [`pre-commit`](https://pre-commit.com/) hook to ensure consistent code style.
 If you need to bypass it for some reason, you can `git commit` with the `--no-verify` flag.

 ### Installing New Dependencies

-If you wish to install new dependencies into the project, please use `poetry add package-name`.
+If you wish to install new dependencies into the project, please use `uv add package-name`.

 ### Installing Developer Dependencies

-If you need to install dependencies specific to development, like testing tools, formatting tools, etc. please use `poetry add package-name --group dev`.
+If you need to install dependencies specific to development, like testing tools, formatting tools, etc. please use `uv sync --dev`.

 ### Known Issues

-For some, `poetry install` might hang on some dependencies.
+For some machines, `uv install` errors out with `OSError: [Errno 24] Too many open files`.
 As a first step, try to run the following command in your terminal:

-`export PYTHON_KEYRING_BACKEND=keyring.backends.fail.Keyring`
+`ulimit -n 16000`

-Then run `poetry install` again.
+Then run `uv pip install` or `uv run interpreter` again.
 If this doesn't work, please join our [Discord community](https://discord.gg/6p3fD6rBVm) for help.

 ## Code Formatting and Linting